-If we now look at Figure 1.6, it appears to contradict the previous data, as even if co-generation appears in the first place (21.9%), nuclear follows in second place (21.2%) and wind in third (20.6%) for the contribution of each technology to the total electricity demand in Spain in 2019: What is happening?
+(21.4%) for the contribution of each technology to the total electricity demand in Spain in 2021: What is happening?
 The answer is easy, and lies in the very definitions of power and energy.

 Important!
-4.1: Power and Energy
+1.2: Power and Energy

-It is very important to clearly understand the difference between power (installed power in this case) and energy (energy generated by each technology to satisfy the total demand of electricity).
+It is very important to clearly understand the difference between power (installed power/capacity in this case) and energy (energy generated by each technology to satisfy the total demand of electricity).